Brahma Kamal: Plants with beautiful white majestic flowers

-Brahma Kamal plants are grown for its beautiful flowers.
-They are medicinal and also are considered sacred in India and it is said that the flowers get luck to the people who see it bloom.
+Brahma Kamal plants are grown for their beautiful flowers.
+They are medicinal and also are considered sacred in India and it is said that the flowers get luck to the people who see them bloom.
 These mountain plants can be a bit tricky to grow under normal conditions and can require a bit of care and attention to maintain a healthy plant.
-They are called as the ‘King of Himalayan flowers.
+They are called the ‘King of Himalayan flowers.

 Quick Details of Brahma Kamal

 |Other Common Names||Orchid cactus, Night Blooming Cereus, Queen of the night, Lady of the night.|

 |Flowering||Mid monsoon till October|

 |Water||Water when the soil starts to get dry|